Since the coronavirus pandemic began, Second Harvest Food Bank of Metrolina has seen a spike in requests for food assistance.

 Here are some of the giving levels:

-- A donation of $7 will help provide a food backpack for children missing school meals.
+- Donating $7 will help provide a food backpack for children missing school meals.

-- A donation of $13 will help provide a food box of 12 to 13 healthy staple items.
+- Donating $13 will help provide a food box of 12 to 13 healthy staple items.

-- A donation of $25 will help provide a seven-day nutritionally balanced food box.
+- Donating $25 will help provide a seven-day nutritionally balanced food box.

-Food boxes are filled with a variety of items (protein -- peanut butter, cereal, fruit and vegetables).
+Food boxes are filled with a variety of items such as peanut butter, cereal, fruit and vegetables.
 Each box varies, depending on what items the food bank can purchase.

 © 2020 © 2020 Cox Media Group